 Hopefully, it goes without saying, but get the highest quality, humanely raised meat possible.
 Always.

-The most time-consuming part of this meal prep is quartering and de-seeding your kumquats.
+Regardless of whether you use kumquats or calamondins, the most time-consuming part of this meal prep is quartering and de-seeding your fruit.
 Quartering the kumquats serves multiple functions:

 - makes it easier to de-seed the fruit (most kumquat seeds are very small so you don’t have to get every single one);